Music, Words & The Brain

 Studies have found overlap in the brain’s processing of language an instrumental music, and new research suggests that intensive musical therapy may help improve speech in stroke patients, researchers said Saturday at the annual meeting of the American Association for the Advancement of Science.

-with developmental dyslexia or autism more accurately use speech.
+In addition, researchers said music education can help children with developmental dyslexia or autism more accurately use speech.
 Julie’s grandson has responded so well to music and singing and I believe in the worth of music in overall health and development of brain and lungs.
 Family gatherings were always a joy when I took out the accordion and handed out the "Sing-A-Long" sheets.
 So you see, not all is responsive or required to resolve health issues in the way of pills and surgery.

 People who have suffered a severe stroke on the left side of the brain and cannot speak can sometimes learn to communicate through singing, Gottfried Schlaug, associate professor of neurology at Harvard Medical School told the meeting.